angular-ui/bootstrap/src/tabs/docs/readme.md

 * `deselect()`
   <small class="badge">$</small> -
   An optional expression called when tab is deactivated.
 Supports $event in template for expression.
+You may call `$event.preventDefault()` in this event handler to prevent a tab change from occurring.

 * `disable`
   <small class="badge">$</small>